Home > Quotes > Adversity Quotes on Strength, Resilience, and the Lessons of Hardship

 Adversity does not care what you wanted to be doing instead.
 It does not care what you had planned.
 The question on every page above is the same: when the storm arrives, do you become smaller or do you become larger?
 The answers come from a Roman senator, a Tennessee abolitionist born into slavery, a Viennese psychiatrist who survived four concentration camps, and a teenager who lost her sight and hearing before she could read.
 They disagree on theology and politics.
 They agree on one thing: hardship is the soul’s furnace, not its enemy.

-If there is one book to read on the subject, read Viktor Frankl’s Man’s Search for Meaning.
+If there is one book to read on the subject, read Man’s Search for Meaning by Viktor Frankl.
 He wrote it in nine days after surviving four concentration camps.
 The argument is austere and unanswerable: you cannot always choose your circumstances, but you can always choose what you make of them.
 Everything in the collection above is commentary on that one idea.
+Read it, then read the quotes again.
+The second reading lands harder.

 Privacy Preference Center